colindouglas/retrosheet/cran-comments.md

 the structure of the source data.
 Package now also includes resource checks to ensure that tests 'fail gracefully' if retrosheet.org is not available.

+I have also updated the three URLs in the README with HTTP status codes >= 300.

 There are three unique NOTEs when building this package on R-Hub.
 My understanding is that all three are related to issues with R-Hub, not the package.
 To be sure, I've also added testing via Github Actions to confirm.